microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaFeatureRolloutPolicyDirectoryObject.md

 ---
-external help file: Microsoft.Graph.Entra.Beta-Help.xml Module Name: Microsoft.Graph.Entra.Beta online version:
+External help file: Microsoft.Graph.Entra.Beta-Help.xml Module Name: Microsoft.Graph.Entra.Beta
+Online version:
-schema: 2.0.0
+Schema: 2.0.0
 ---

 # Remove-EntraBetaFeatureRolloutPolicyDirectoryObject

 ## Synopsis
-allows an admin to remove a group from the cloud authentication rollout policy in Azure AD.
+Allows an admin to remove a group from the cloud authentication rollout policy in Azure AD.
 Users in this group will revert back to the authenticating using the global policy (in most cases this will be federation).

 ## Syntax